 All dogs bark, but some barking dogs become a real neighbourhood nuisance greatly reducing the quality of life for neighbours and increasing neighbourhood tensions.
 Barking dogs are the most common animal behaviour problem Council is asked to investigate.

 Noise nuisance is regulated under Council’s Local Law No. 2 (Animal Management) 2011 and ongoing barking can result in a First and Final Notice, Compliance Notice or Penalty Infringement Notice (fine).
 Ongoing barking is often a symptom of another problem and taking time to understand what makes dogs bark especially your pet or other dogs in your neighbourhood is the first step towards solving this problem, both for the dog involved and your neighbours.

 Talk to your neighbour as soon as the problem arises.
 They may not be aware that their dog is barking or that their dog's barking is bothering you.
-To assist, you may give your neighbour a Barking Dog Notification.
+To assist, you may give your neighbour a copy of Council's Barking Dog Fact Sheet and Neighbour Notification.
 If the barking persists, speak with your neighbour to provide feedback.
 If your neighbour is unapproachable, or does not agree that a problem exists, you should contact Council on (07) 4761 5300 for further advice.

 If you report the problem to Council, you will be asked to record instances of barking in a Barking Dog.
 If the record shows the barking meets the criteria for problem barking, Council will likely issue the customer a First and Final Notice, Compliance Notice and/or Penalty Infringement Notice depending on the severity of the barking.